hazelcast/hazelcast/docs/design/sql/02-operator-interface.md

 | `Sort` | Sort rows of the child operator |
 | `Join` | Join rows from several child operators |

-An example of a query, its parse tree and relational tree is provided below.
+An example of a query, its parse tree, and its relational tree is provided below.

 *Snippet 1: Query*
 ```sql